What Successful Orchestral Candidates Should Do To Ensure They Ace Their Probation Period

-The Violin Channel recently caught up with a panel of esteemed orchestral members and conductors - to get the inside word on the do and don'ts a successful orchestral audition candidate must be 100% mindful of during their probation period ...
+The Violin Channel recently caught up with a panel of esteemed orchestral members and conductors – to get the inside word on the dos and don'ts of a successful orchestral probation period.

-Conductor Marin Alsop - Baltimore Symphony and Sao Paolo State Symphony Music Director:
+Baltimore Symphony and Sao Paolo State Symphony Music Director

 One’s interactions with colleagues need to be friendly and non defensive.